ethicnology/wallet_backup/README.md

 This format is extensible and allows future additions without breaking compatibility.
-Wallets may choose to ignore fields they do not recognize while maintaining structural integrity of the backup.
+Wallets may choose to ignore fields they do not recognize while maintaining the structural integrity of the backup.